Octagon-simon/octaValidate-reactjs/README.md

-# Octavalidate - React JS V1.0.7
+# Octavalidate - React JS V1.2.0

-This NPM package helps to validate your frontend (HTML) forms using validation rules, sophisticated regular expressions and form input attributes in React JS.
+This NPM package helps to validate your frontend forms using validation rules, sophisticated regular expressions and form input attributes in React JS.

 ## OTHER RELEASES